texfaq/texfaq.github.io/FAQ-mathstext.md

 ordinary text assume a special significance: they all become single-letter variable names.
 The letters appear in italics, but it's not the same sort of italics that you see when you're typing ordinary
-text: a run of maths letters (for example ''here'') looks oddly ''lumpy'' when compared with the word written in italic text.
+text: a run of maths letters (for example "here") looks oddly "lumpy" when compared with the word written in italic text.
 The difference is that the italic text is kerned to make the letters fit well together, whereas the maths is set to look as if you're multiplying _h_ by _e_ by _r_ by _e_.
 The other